WilliamRandol/bootstrap-player/README.md

 A Non-Intrusive HTML5 Audio Player Skin For Twitter Bootstrap

-For a Bootstrap 3 compatable version of this, with fewer dependancies chek out this for by [Ian Houston](https://github.com/iainhouston):
+For a Bootstrap 3 compatable version of this, with fewer dependancies chek out this fork by [Ian Houston](https://github.com/iainhouston):

 [bootstrap3_player](https://github.com/iainhouston/bootstrap3_player)

 Requires: